Microelectronics Winter Camp 2019

-In mmh Labs, we innovate futuristic electronics which can bridge variety of disciplines and enable new applications to augment the quality of our life.
-To do so, we identify areas which have so far been untapped due to their ingenuity or their difficulty.
-We think like users to prepare our wish list for an electronics gadget/widget which can serve the purpose of enhanced convenience, safety and efficiency.
+In MMH Labs, we innovate futuristic electronics that can bridge a variety of disciplines and enable new applications to augment the quality of our life.
+To do so, we identify areas that have so far been untapped due to their ingenuity or their difficulty.
+We think like users to prepare our wish list for an electronics gadget/widget which can serve the purpose of enhanced convenience, safety, and efficiency.
 Next, we carefully study the scientific advances to identify the fundamental challenges to materialize the wish list.
 Then we categorically address each of these challenges to provide simplistic engineering solutions.
-This methodical exercise allows us to conceptualize, design, develop, optimize futuristic electronics which are CMOS based, physically compliant or multi-dimensional and technologically standalone, light weight, multi-sensory and with equipped with high-performance data analytical ability and seamless communication capacity.
+This methodical exercise allows us to conceptualize, design, develop, optimize futuristic electronics that are CMOS based, physically compliant or multi-dimensional and technologically standalone, lightweight, multi-sensory, and with equipped with high-performance data analytical ability and seamless communication capacity.

 Transparent and Flexible Microwave Absorbers for Protecting Newborns from Wireless Radiation

-Electric and Magnetic Fields (EMF) are all round us due to the use of various wireless devices like mobile phones, WiFI router, microwave ovens, etc. Extensive exposure to EMF can be harmful for health, as studies have shown increased chances of cancer due to long EMF exposures.
+Electric and Magnetic Fields (EMF) are all around us due to the use of various wireless devices like mobile phones, WiFI router, microwave ovens, etc. Extensive exposure to EMF can be harmful to health, as studies have shown increased chances of cancer due to long EMF exposures.
 Increased use of wireless communication devices in hospitals exposes newborns in incubators to continuous EMF radiation.
 To protect them from potentially harmful EMF radiation during their stay in the hospital, this project aims to design transparent microwave absorbers comprising Frequency Selective Surface (FSS) that can be printed on thin flexible sheets.
-These sheets can cover the incubator to block the harmful EMF radiation without effecting the visibility of the child.
-A transparent Silver nano wires based ink will be used on transparent sheets to realize these absorbers.
-The students will be trained on the following three aspects.1.
-EM Simulations: They will be trained on industry standard EM simulators (CST and HFSS) for designing the FSS structures specifically aimed for GSM band.
+These sheets can cover the incubator to block the harmful EMF radiation without affecting the visibility of the child.
+Transparent Silver nanowires based ink will be used on transparent sheets to realize these absorbers.
+The students will be trained in the following three aspects.1.
+EM Simulations: They will be trained on industry-standard EM simulators (CST and HFSS) for designing the FSS structures specifically aimed for the GSM band.

-- EM Simulations: They will be trained on industry standard EM simulators (CST and HFSS) for designing the FSS structures specifically aimed for GSM band.
+- EM Simulations: They will be trained on industry-standard EM simulators (CST and HFSS) for designing the FSS structures specifically aimed for the GSM band.

 - Printing: They will be trained in inkjet and screen printing of electronics for fabricating the designed FSS structure.